caputomarcos/node-red-contrib-plugin-codecompletion/README.md

 As this plugin uses Ollama, users need to install it in advance.

 - For Windows and macOS

-  You can use the installer to set up the Ollama environment. https://ollama.com/download
+  To set up the Ollama environment, you can use the installer provided on the following website.

+  https://ollama.com/download

 - For Linux